AudreyBurki/Open-Positions/README.md

+# Research assistant positions
+Two positions will be available in project described below at the beginning of next year.
+Do not hesitate to contact us for more information (buerki@uni-potsdam.de)

 # PhD position

 The position is funded by a research grant from the German Research Foundation focused on investigating the mental lexicon using behavioral data and computational modelling.
 The position is for 26 hours of work per week (65%).
 The salary and benefits are determined by the collective bargaining agreement for public employees in Germany (TV-L 13 Ost; 100%).
 This is a temporary position initially limited to a term of 36 months.